Ethical Money Online Privacy Statement

 Please note though, that you may still receive non-personalised marketing material through your letterbox.

-The Data Protection Act 1998 governs how we may use your personal information.
-We are registered under the Act and regulated by the Information Commissioner’s Office (ICO) in the name of our Principal Adviser – Tim Day.
+The General Data Protection Regulation governs how we may use your personal information.
+We are registered under the Act and regulated by the Information Commissioner’s Office (ICO) in the name of our founder, Tim Day.

 You can find our registration details here: